glassechidna/go-kms-signer/README.md

     # this will:
     #   * magically ssh into your server using the power of KMS.
     ssh ec2-user@<ip>

+### `kmsca`

+This is an extremely crude example of using a KMS asymmetric key to power a certificate authority.
+Just about everything that could be hardcoded *is* hardcoded.
+Use it as.. "inspiration".

 ## Should I use this?